oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

 The script first of all checks the `$HOME/hk8sLabsSettings` file to see if you've already setup the secrets, it will check that you have created a vault and a master key with the vault setup scripts, and also check that the information needed to setup the OCIR connections has been created (This will have happened when you build the container images).

-It then creates two secrets in the vault you created with the vault setup scripts, one (OCIR_HOST_VAULT) contains the DNS name used for the images in OCIR (e.g. lhr.ocir.io) and the other (OCIR_STORAGE_NAMESPACE_VAULT) contains the Kubernetes namespace that the service you are about to build will be deployed into
+It then creates two secrets in the vault you created with the vault setup scripts, one (`OCIR_HOST`) contains the DNS name used for the images in OCIR (e.g. lhr.ocir.io) and the other (`OCIR_STORAGE_NAMESPACE`) contains the Kubernetes namespace that the service you are about to build will be deployed into

 It will save the OCID's of the resources created so that they can be removed later if desired.